IN THIS ARTICLE:

 Check out our Guide to Google Search Console to learn more about this convenient tool if you haven’t already.

-• Log in and click on Coverage from the left-hand menu.
+• Log in and click on ‘Pages’ on the left-hand menu.

-• You’ll see boxes labeled Error and Excluded
+• You’ll see boxes labeled ‘Not indexed’ and Indexed.’

 • Click on each one individually to see if Google has found any 404 issues on your website.
 If so, you will see a tab labeled Not Found (404).